-Talk with a student 1:1 Ask the parent/guardian to communicate with the student on your behalf directly if possible.
+Talk or text with a student 1:1 Ask the parent/guardian to communicate with the student on your behalf directly if possible.
 If parent/guardian is not able to help, ask to speak with the student on speakerphone, ideally with the parent/guardian present.
-At minimum, notify the parent/guardian via text or call that you need to communicate with the student and document in Schoolrunner.
+At minimum, notify the parent/guardian via text or call that you need to communicate with the student, what you are communicating about, and document this in Schoolrunner.
 Zoom with a student 1:1 Notify the parent/guardian via text or call that you will be communicating with the student via Zoom Record the zoom to your Zoom cloud account.
-This should happen automatically based on the settings in the link above.
-Zoom class Automatically record virtual classes to your Zoom cloud.
+This should happen automatically based on the settings in the link below.
+Zoom class If you are teaching a virtual class, set your Zoom to record all classes to your Zoom cloud.
 Instructions are here.
+Social Media To ensure everyone's safety, KCGPA team members should not engage with students or their families in any of the following ways without prior written approval of the Chief Executive Officer or School Leader: Social networking sites Blogging Podcasting Other online postings Emergencies If a student indicates he/she is in a situation requiring emergency assistance or professional help, the teacher should contact 911 and notify the School Leader immediately following the interaction.